Dark Mode

 5. Check visa availability for your Green Card category

-6. File your application when a visa is available, using Form I-485, Application to Register Permanent Residence or Adjust Status
+6. File your adjustment of status application when a visa is available, using Form I-485, Application to Register Permanent Residence or Adjust Status

-8. Attend an AOS interview so USCIS can verifies your eligibility, along with the information provided in your application and in the petition submitted
+8. If USCIS determines it is necessary, attend an AOS interview so USCIS can verify your eligibility, along with the information provided in your application

 9. Provide additional information or attend a second interview, if USCIS requires it